fsantanna/fsantanna.github.io/structured-concurrency.md

 The diagram is divided in four quadrants (*A,B,C,D*), each containing a representative language or mechanism (*threads*, *map-reduce*, *Esterel*, and *FRP [4]*).
-It is clear from this diagram that Esterel and SC (*SC libs*) are indeed very similar.
+The diagram suggests that Esterel and SC (*SC libs*) are very similar.
-The gray area contains flexible mechanisms that can also be adopted in other quadrants (but probably less frequently).
+The gray area in the middle contains flexible mechanisms that could also be adopted in other quadrants (but probably less frequently).

 The basic paradigm considers how tasks or units of concurrency are combined in the code.